FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **0 or 1**
      - If NXPRT = 1, the cross-section summary information including cross-section discharge,

-       average cross section velocity, width and depth will be reported in the BASE.OUT file.
+       average cross-section velocity, width and depth will be reported in the BASE.OUT file.

 .. raw:: html